William Holland Thomas: Civil War

 When the Civil War broke out, Thomas organized a Legion of local Cherokees and whites to support the Confederacy.
 The 400 warriors he recruited formed two Cherokee companies; together with six companies of white men, many of whom were ethnic Scots-Irish, they comprised the Thomas' Legion of Cherokee Indians and Highlanders.
 It operated as an independent command directly under the Confederate Army's Department of East Tennessee.
 The Legion operated primarily in East Tennessee and Western North Carolina, except for a short period when they were deployed to the Shenandoah Valley.

 Thomas' Legion was defeated at battles such as the Battle of Fisher's Hill and the Battle of Cedar Creek while deployed in the Shenandoah Valley in 1864.
-By May 1865, the main Confederate armies has surrendered and Union soldiers controlled Waynesville and the rest of Western North Carolina.
+By May 1865, the main Confederate armies had surrendered and Union soldiers controlled Waynesville and the rest of Western North Carolina.

 On May 6, 1865, Thomas' Legion fired "The Last Shot" of the Civil War east of the Mississippi River in an action at White Sulphur Springs, North Carolina.
 After his legion captured Waynesville, they voluntarily ceased hostilities upon learning of General Robert E. Lee's surrender and the end of the war.

 Colonel Thomas and his Legion guarded the mountains surrounding Waynesville.
 During the night of May 5, 1865, they built hundreds of campfires to make the Union garrison think that thousands of Cherokee and Confederates were about to attack them.
 The Cherokee punctuated the nights with "chilling warwhoops" and "hideous yells," according to a Union report, firing occasional shots to improve the effect.
 The next morning Thomas and about 20 Cherokee entered Waynesville under a flag of truce to demand the surrender of the garrison.
 The Union troops did so.
 On May 9, 1865, however, a Union officer told Thomas that General Robert E. Lee had surrendered his army one month earlier, and the colonel agreed to lay down his arms.
 The Civil War was over, and the last shots in North Carolina were those fired in Waynesville.